 In 244 first year undergraduates, burnout, acceptance, and gladness, but not test-anxiety, were concurrent mediators of the threat appraisal - stress relationship, in both men and women, partially supporting hypothesis one.
-Hypothesis two was partially supported, where acceptance and gladness, but not burnout and test anxiety, were concurrent mediators
+Hypothesis two was partially supported, where acceptance and gladness, but not burnout and test anxiety, were concurrent mediators of the threat appraisal - stress relationship in both first and continuing generation students.
+These findings could inform interventions to decrease stress in undergraduates.

-IMPACT OF SUBSTANCE USE ON SEXUAL ATTITUDES, GENDER NORMS, AND RMA
+POSTER 71IMPACT OF SUBSTANCE USE ON SEXUAL ATTITUDES, GENDER NORMS, AND RMA